 Establishing the Sources of Toxic Cyanobacteria Blooms in the Great Lakes

-Project Status: This project began in January, 2010 and is projected to be completed in December, 2013
+Project Status: This project began in January 2010 and was completed in December 2013

 Although phosphorus typically limits the growth of freshwater phytoplankton populations, little is known about how the common toxic alga Microcystis aeruginosa responds to variations in phosphorus concentrations and sources.
 Our study on the effect of the less-available organic phosphorus on Microcystis blooms and has revealed that all forms of the polluting nutrient phosphorus must be managed to control toxic blooms in freshwater systems.

 Toxic cyanobacteria, once called blue-green algae (such as Microcystis), have become a serious threat to human health in many freshwater ecosystems, including the Great Lakes.
 Toxic blooms also threaten the natural resources and local economies dependent on the Great Lakes.
 While recent studies indicate that phosphorus enrichment can specifically promote toxic strains of the harmful cyanobacteria, Microcystis, blooms are increasing despite the reduction of phosphorus in the Great Lakes in recent decades.
 Current nutrient management plans focus on improving the quality of freshwater systems and strive to reduce concentrations of total phosphorus but do not address the different types of total phosphorus, including particulate, dissolved, organic, and inorganic.
 We need to identify the mechanism that is allowing Microcystis to grow in low total phosphorus waters.